 |

-Answer in text form incl. references |
+Answer in text form including sources |

-Flexible depending on the prompt, longer texts partly with references |
+Flexible depending on the prompt, longer texts, some with sources |

 List of relevant links, ranked according to algorithm |

-Answer in text form incl. references |
+Answer in text form including sources |

 Context